amirmasoudabdol/Bilbo/docs/examples/baker_et_al_2012.md

 - Every *small* or *large* study **might** go under the *Optional Stopping* routine in which the researcher adds 10 new subjects to each DV, and re-calculates her statistics in a quest to find a desirable result.

-- Also, every study **might** go under the *Outliers Removal* process in which the researcher attempts to remove all subjects farther than 2 standard deviation from the sample mean in a quest to find a desirable result.
+- Every study **might** go under the *Outliers Removal* process in which the researcher attempts to remove all subjects farther than 2 standard deviation from the sample mean in a quest to find a desirable result.

 - In *large* studies, a simulation will stop as soon as the researcher find a significant result with positive effect.
-However, in *small* studies, while the researcher reports her finding after performing the set of QRPs (”QRP Procedure” in Fig. 1), she continues to repeat the same routine for 5 times, and collect the final outcome of each replication,
+However, in *small* studies, while the researcher reports her finding after performing the set of QRPs (”QRP Procedure” in Fig. 1), she continues to repeat the same routine 5 times, and collects the outcome of each replication,

     - later in the simulation, as shown in Fig 2., she will select the appropriate outcome from the pool of outcomes collected from all replications.

-    - _Strategy 3 follows the same logic with the only difference that each replication doesn’t go through the QRP routine, but, the researcher will **still** review her finding after performing 5 replications._
+    - _Strategy 3 follows the same logic with the only difference that each replication doesn’t go through the QRP routine, but, the researcher will **still** review her finding after performing 5 exact replications._

 <figure>
     <picture>